island255/binary2source-matching-under-function-inlining/README.md

 | environment.yaml | | pacakges needed to be installed in Windows|

 When running the code in this repository, path must be setted to their real paths.

+Folder test_dataset only presents part of the dataset.
+The full dataset can be downloaded at https://zenodo.org/record/6675280